gwenn/sqlite-notes/src/sync.md

 ## Session

-The session extension provide a mechanism for conviently recording changes to some or all of certain tables in an SQLite database, and packaging those changes into a "changeset" or "patchset" file that can later be used to apply the same set of changes to another database with the same schema and compatible starting data.
+The session extension provide a mechanism for conveniently recording changes to some or all of certain tables in an SQLite database, and packaging those changes into a "changeset" or "patchset" file that can later be used to apply the same set of changes to another database with the same schema and compatible starting data.
 A "changeset" may also be inverted and used to "undo" a session.
 <https://sqlite.org/sessionintro.html>

 ## Misc